 Marianne and her husband, Dr. Noam Stadlan, then moved to Skokie, Illinois.
 While pregnant with her first child, she had somewhat of a career change.
 She became a Gabbait for the Skokie Women’s Tefillah Group and began teaching many young participants for their Bat Mitzvah celebrations.
 Soon after, Marianne became an instructor for the Florence Melton School of Adult Education in the Chicago area.
 She has been teaching and developing curriculum for this program for over 16 years.
 Marianne has also taught Bible and developed curriculum for Chicagoland Jewish High School.
 She has lectured and taught for Hadassah, Yeshivah University Kollel Torah Mitzion, Matan in Chicago, Congregation Or Torah and Skokie Valley Agudath Jacob synagogue.
 She also writes a blog for the Times of Israel.

 Marianne is excited to essentially be joining the ‘family business.’
 Her father (a very enthusiastic supporter!), Rabbi David Novak, was a pulpit Rabbi most of her childhood and now holds the Shiff Chair in Jewish Studies at the University of Toronto.
 Marianne lives in Skokie, Illinois with her husband, Noam Stadlan and her children.
-Their eldest just completed her first year at NYU and is one of the founders of the Lehava partnership minyan at the Bronfman Center there.
+Their eldest is a fourth year student at NYU where she founded the Lehava partnership minyan at the Bronfman Center.